Large-Language-Model Enabled Semantic Communication Systems: System Model and Mechanism

-According to Eq. \ref{eq_youhua2}, assuming the transmitted sequence length does not exceed the maximum context length of the LLM, the optimal decoding strategy involves:

-where $N_0$ denotes the noise power spectral density (PSD), typically $N_0 = 2\sigma^2$.
+{According to Equation (\ref{eq_youhua2}), assuming the transmitted sequence length does not exceed the maximum context length of the LLM, the optimal decoding strategy involves} {The first term in Equation (\ref{eq_8}) reflects the prior probability distribution of transmitted tokens, while the second term quantifies the Euclidean distance between received symbols and constellation points.
+The direct exploration of all possible sequences to select the one with the highest probability, known as maximum likelihood decoding, poses computational challenges with complexity $O(V^t)$, where $V$ is the number of possible states (sets of transmit symbols) and $t$ is the sequence length, typically imposing engineering constraints.} where $N_0$ denotes the noise power spectral density (PSD), typically $N_0 = 2\sigma^2$.
 Here, $w_i$ represents the $i$-th transmitted token that undergoes modulation into $s_i$ and transmission through the channel.
-The first term in Eq. \ref{eq_8} reflects the prior probability distribution of transmitted tokens, while the second term quantifies the Euclidean distance between received symbols and constellation points.
-The direct exploration of all possible sequences to select the one with the highest probability, known as maximum likelihood decoding, poses computational challenges with complexity $O(V^t)$, where $V$ is the number of possible states (sets of transmit symbols) and $t$ is the sequence length, typically posing engineering constraints.

-Eq. \ref{eq_decoding} represents a typical hidden Markov model prediction problem, commonly addressed using dynamic programming algorithms to find the path with the maximum probability.
-The Viterbi algorithm initializes from the start state, maintaining maximum values for paths leading to each state and decoding backwards to determine the optimal path.
-However, for sequences of length $t$, its computational complexity is \( O(t \times V^2) \), which can be prohibitively high given the often large size \( V \) of LLMs.
-To mitigate complexity, beam search, a heuristic algorithm prevalent in NLP, is adapted.
-Beam search constructs a search tree using breadth-first search, sacrificing optimality for efficiency.
-In beam search, the beam width \( K \) governs its operation.
-At each timestep, it retains the top \( K \) sequences by score, expanding each to generate \( K \times V \) candidates.
-From these, the next \( K \) best sequences are selected to continue expansion.
+Equation (\ref{eq_decoding}) represents a typical hidden Markov model prediction problem, commonly addressed using dynamic programming algorithms to find the path with the maximum probability. {The Viterbi algorithm provides optimal sequence decoding for hidden Markov models by dynamically tracking maximal-probability paths.
+However, its \mbox{$O(V^2 \times t)$} complexity is prohibitive for large vocabularies (\mbox{$V\!=\!$ 32,000}).} To mitigate complexity, beam search, a heuristic algorithm prevalent in NLP, is adapted.
+Beam search sets up a search tree using breadth-first search, sacrificing optimality for efficiency.
+In beam search, the beam width \(K \) governs its operation.
+At each timestep, it retains the top \(K \) sequences by score, expanding each to generate \(K \times V \) candidates.
+From these, the next \(K \) best sequences are selected to continue expansion.

-Beam search transitions into the Viterbi algorithm when \( K = V \), and into a greedy decoding algorithm when \( K = 1 \).
-It represents a balance between the optimality of Viterbi and the efficiency of greedy decoding, making it suitable for scenarios where minor errors are acceptable given the expansive search space.
+{Beam search transitions into the Viterbi algorithm when \mbox{\(K = V \)}, and into a greedy decoding algorithm when \mbox{\(K = 1 \)}.
+It strikes a balance between the optimality of Viterbi and the efficiency of greedy decoding, making it suitable for scenarios where minor errors are acceptable given the expansive search space.}